 Find our grassroots board candidate videos and bios below:

 You may vote for one candidate.
-Remember, voting ends Saturday, July 17 at 11:59pm Eastern Time.
+Voting Extended to 11:59pm EST on Monday, July 11!
 Check out each candidate below to view their online video statements and bios.

 Statement of Intent: